Distributionally robust halfspace depth: Introduction

 \subsection{Outline}

 The main focus of this paper is on the \emph{robustified halfspace depth} defined in~\eqref{eq:minimax}.
-The inner problem is studied in \S\ref{sec:sol}, where we also establish its various useful properties and provide Algorithm~\ref{alg:sample} for the sample version.
-In \S\ref{sec:props} we prove the above mentioned properties of the robustified halfspace depth for a general law~$\p$, establish its decay at infinity, and show that the corresponding maximin problem does not necessarily coincide with our minimax formulation in~\eqref{eq:minimax}.
-Finite sample version of the robustified depth is further studied in \S\ref{sec:sample}, where we prove asymptotic consistency and show that the breakdown point of an upper level set is similar to the case of the classical halfspace depth which, nevertheless, results in a more robust model.
+The inner problem is studied in Section~\ref{sec:sol}, where we also establish its various useful properties and provide Algorithm~\ref{alg:sample} for the sample version.
+In Section~\ref{sec:props} we prove the above mentioned properties of the robustified halfspace depth for a general law~$\p$, establish its decay at infinity, and show that the corresponding maximin problem does not necessarily coincide with our minimax formulation in~\eqref{eq:minimax}.
+Finite sample version of the robustified depth is further studied in Section~\ref{sec:sample}, where we prove asymptotic consistency, suggest an affine-invariant version, and show that the breakdown point of an upper level set can be higher than that of the of the classical halfspace depth.
 Furthermore, the median region may have the asymptotic breakdown point at $1/2$.
-Simple representations of the outer level sets and the median region are presented in \S\ref{sec:representations} including Algorithm~\ref{alg:median} for the construction of the latter.
-Some advantages of using the robustified depth are exemplified numerically in \S\ref{sec:numerics}.
-Finally, Appendix contains the remaining proofs.
+Section~\ref{sec:parchoice} explores the choice of the parameter $\delta$.
+Simple representations of the outer level sets and the median region are presented in Section~\ref{sec:representations} including Algorithm~\ref{alg:median} for the construction of the latter.
+Section~\ref{sec:relations} analyses relation of our proposal to other existing relevant depth notions, while some advantages of using the robustified depth are exemplified numerically in Section~\ref{sec:numerics}.
+All proofs are deterred to the Supplementary Materials.